Omegapy/My-Academics-Portfolio/Basic-Programming-ITS320/README.md

 Pseudocode:
 1. Display a banner.
 2. Prompt the user to enter three strings.
   a.
-For each user input, checks if a string was entered, if not prompts the user to reenter a string.
+For each user input, check if a string was entered, if not prompts the user to reenter a string.
   b.
-Store the three string in a list
+Store the three strings in a list
 3. Call the process_strings function
-  NOTE: this function breaks the Golden Rule of Modularization, but it is compliant with the assignment instructions.
+     * NOTE: This function breaks the Golden Rule of Modularization, but it is compliant with the assignment instructions.
-         Assignment Instructions:
+       * Assignment Instructions:
          Write a Python function that will work on three strings.
          The function will return a concatenation of the first two strings
          and will print the third string in reverse order.
 The function is to be called from the main program.
          In the main program, prompt the user for the three strings and pass these values to the function.

     a.
 Call the concatenated_strings function
-      Concatenate the first two strings.
+      - Concatenate the first two strings.
-      Return concatenated string
+      - Return concatenated string
      b.
 Call the concatenated_strings function
-      Reverse the third string.
+      - Reverse the third string.
-      Return reversed string
+      - Return reversed string

     c.
 Print the concatenated string
     d.
 Return concatenated string from the return concatenated_strings function

 6. Print the reversed third string.
 7. Print the concatenated string.

 -------------------------------------------

 Program Inputs:
 - Three strings entered by the user.

 -------------------------------------------

 Program Outputs:
 - reversed_string, the reversed third string.
 - concatenated_str, the concatenated string of the first two strings.

 -----------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------
-# ITS320 CTA4 Option2
+## ITS320 CTA4 Option2
 Critical Thinking Assignment 4 Option 2
 File: ITS320_CTA4.Option2.py
 Date: 03/10/2024